 The preparation of financial statements in accordance with GAAP requires management to make estimates and judgments that may affect the reported amounts of assets and liabilities and related disclosures of contingent assets and liabilities at the date of the financial statements and the related reporting of expenses during the reporting period.
 Management considers many factors in selecting appropriate financial accounting policies and controls, and in developing the estimates and assumptions that are used in the preparation of these condensed consolidated financial statements.
 Factors that may affect estimates include expected business and operational changes, sensitivity and volatility associated with the assumptions used in developing estimates, and whether historical trends are expected to be representative of future trends.
-The estimation process often may yield a range of potentially reasonable estimates.
-Significant estimates of accounting reflected in these condensed consolidated financial statements of accounting reflected in these condensed consolidated financial statements of accounting reflected in these condensed consolidated financial statements include, but are not limited to, estimates related to accrued expenses, the valuation of equity-based compensation, including stock options and restricted common stock, the useful life of long-lived assets and income taxes.
+The estimation process often may yield a range of potentially reasonable estimates of the ultimate future outcomes and management must select an amount that falls within that range of reasonable estimates.
+Significant estimates of accounting reflected in these condensed consolidated financial statements include, but are not limited to, estimates related to accrued expenses, the valuation of equity-based compensation, including stock options and restricted common stock, the useful life of long-lived assets and income taxes.
 Actual results could differ from those estimates.